nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

 #.
 Observe that **LED 1** is blinking (firmware is running) and **LED 3** is turned on (device is Fast Pair discoverable).
    This means that the device is now working as Fast Pair Provider and is advertising.
 #.
 On the Android device, go to :guilabel:`Settings` > :guilabel:`Google` > :guilabel:`Devices & sharing` (or :guilabel:`Device connections`, depending on your Android device configuration) > :guilabel:`Devices`.
 #.
-Move the Andoid device close to the Fast Pair Provider that is advertising.
+Move the Android device close to the Fast Pair Provider that is advertising.
 #.
 Wait for Android device's notification about the detected Fast Pair Provider.
    The notification is similar to the following one: